Fastest Growing Suburbs in Melbourne – 2026 Guide

 Melbourne’s Northern West Growth Corridor

 Nowhere epitomises Melbourne’s sprint to the horizon like the outer north and west.
-Municipalities such as Hume, Melton and Wyndham are recording some of the fastest population gains in Australia.
-Fraser Rise–Plumpton added about 4,300 residents last year; Rockbank–Mount Cottrell nearly matched it, and Mickleham–Yuroke chipped in 3,400.
-Scale that out, and you’re effectively witnessing a new regional‑city population materialise within commuting distance of the CBD every few short years.
+Municipalities such as Melton, Wyndham and Hume are among Victoria’s fastest growers and in 2023–24 Melton was the fastest-growing municipality in Australia by population growth rate.
+Fraser Rise–Plumpton added about 4,316 residents in 2023–24; Rockbank–Mount Cottrell was close behind on 4,145.
+In the north, Mickleham–Yuroke didn’t just grow — it led Greater Melbourne for natural increase, adding about 870 more births than deaths over the year.
+Scale that out, and you’re effectively witnessing a new regional city population materialise within commuting distance of the CBD every few short years.

 10 Booming Northern & Western Suburbs